Toyota Corolla Saloon engines, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

-Credit where credit is due, though: you may be surprised how often the engine cuts out altogether as the battery electric motor takes over.
+Credit where credit's due, though: you may be surprised how often the engine cuts out altogether as the battery electric motor takes over.
 Toyota reckons half of urban driving will be done in full electric mode, though we haven’t driven the Corolla enough to verify this claim just yet.

-The Toyota Corolla Saloon Hybrid handles quite well, and it doesn’t suffer from a pronounced lean when going round corners.
-However, this isn’t a car you’ll have any great desire to drive enthusiastically: the CVT gearbox just isn’t designed for fast, punchy b-road stints.
+The Corolla Saloon handles quite well, and it doesn’t suffer from a pronounced lean when going round corners.
+However, this isn’t a car you’ll have any great desire to drive enthusiastically: the CVT gearbox just isn’t designed for fast, punchy B-road stints.